 Applications for Summer 2018/Autumn 2018 Opportunity Grants are due March 1, 2018 by midnight.
 Applications for Summer 2018/Autumn 2018 experiences should be submitted electronically via a secure Google form here.
 Note: A Google account is required to complete the form; if you do not have Gmail, please contact us.

 Applicants are encouraged to read posts by previous award winners, who have studied in places ranging from Prague and Romania to Jordan and Israel.

 Candidates who apply for the Summer/Autumn cycle will be notified by mid-April.

 Candidates who apply for the Winter/Spring cycle will be notified by late October.

-Funds will be dispersed within 6-8 weeks of award notification.
+Funds will be disbursed within 6-8 weeks of award notification.

 Please direct any questions to Lauren Kurland, Student Engagement Director.[/fusion_builder_column][/fusion_builder_row][/fusion_builder_container]